nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Clear all conditions.
 Shows message: "Cleared filter conditions."

    2. Incorrect inputs to try: `clear x` (where x can be input string)<br>
-      Expected: Notify user with message: "You must enter the correct number of parameters."
+      Expected: A message that mentions that command is invalid and `clear` command does not need any parameters.

 <div style="page-break-after: always;"></div>

 ### Find units matching filter conditions

-6. Deleting a person while all persons are being shown
+6. Searching for units with and without filter conditions set.

    1. Test case: `find` with at least one filter condition set using `filter`<br>
       Expected: Up to 100 units matching filter condition(s) will be shown.

    2. Test case: `find` without any filter conditions set <br>
-      Expected: Error message: ""FIND" has no parameters currently.", followed by help message.
+      Expected: Message stating `find` has no parameters currently.", followed by assistance message.

-   3. Incorrect delete commands to try: `find x` (where x can be input string)<br>
+   3. Incorrect inputs to try: `find x` (where x can be input string)<br>
-      Expected: Similar to previous.
-But with added message: "FIND command does not need any parameters.
-However, you need to provide filter before you execute the FIND command."
+      Expected: This is an invalid command.
+Please try the following: `find` command does not need any parameters.

 ### Shortlisting units from search results

 7. Saving a unit from search result to shortlist, requires at least 1 `find` to be executed prior.

    1. Test case: After `find`, input `save 1` to save first unit from result to shortlist.
+      Expected: Message stating the unit being saved to shortlist.
+Also displays the units' properties.

    2. Incorrect inputs to try: `save`, `save x` (where x is not any of the indexes shown in search result)<br>
-      Expected: Notify user with error message.
+      Expected: Message stating usage of invalid command, followed by a positive example.
 Unit is not saved.

 8. Removing a unit from shortlist, requires user to have at least 1 unit in shortlist

    1. Test case: `remove 1` to remove the first unit in shortlist.
+      Expected: Message stating the unit being removed from shortlist.
+Also displays the units' properties.

    2. Incorrect inputs to try: `remove`, `remove x` (where x is not any of the indexes shown in shortlist)<br>
-      Expected: Notify user with error message.
-Unit is not removed from shortlist.
+      Expected: Message stating usage of invalid command, followed by a positive example.
+Unit is not removed.

 9. Retrieving shortlist

    1. Test case: `shortlist` to display unit(s) in shortlist.
-If shortlist is empty, user will be notified.
+      Expected: Display units in shortlist.
+If shortlist is empty, message "There are no flats to be shown." is shown.

    2. Incorrect inputs to try: `shortlist x` (where x is any string input)<br>
-      Expected: Similar to previous.
+      Expected: Message stating usage of invalid command. `shortlist` command does not need any parameters.

 <div style="page-break-after: always;"></div>